mlrun/mlrun/docs/install/remote.md

     pip install mlrun==<version>
     ```

-    If you already installed a previous version of MLRun, you should first uninstall it by running:
+    If you already installed a previous version of MLRun, upgrade it by running:

     ```sh
-    pip uninstall -y mlrun
+    pip install mlrun==<version> -u
     ```

 2. Ensure that you have remote access to your MLRun service (i.e., to the service URL on the remote Kubernetes cluster).